malworthy/musicbox-mpd/README.md

     ]
 }
 ```

-- Change "library" to point to your music library.
 - Change "host" to "0.0.0.0" to allow remote connections to the server.
 - Change "port" if need the server to run on a different port.
-- Supported audio formats: mp3, ogg, wav and flac.
-- "radio_player" : application used to play streams e.g. mplayer, cvlc
 - "stations" : list of streaming radio stations (name, url)

 ```